w3c/wai-curricula/content/designer/information-design.md

   * landmarks with their corresponding region type
   * headings (with their corresponding rank levels)
   * sidebars and other page regions
-* create graphical representations that accompany the text, to make the information easier to understand; for example, a diagram representation of the process described in the text
+* define the presentation of diagrams and illustrations that make the information easier to understand; for example, a diagram representation of the process described in the text
 * define methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
 * define methods to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for: